Rushabh-Kavaiya/In-process-defect-monitoring-Using-Computer-Vision-for-FDM-Additive-Manufacturing/README.md

 ## Authors & Acknowledgments
-This research was conducted using open-source tools.
+This research was conducted using open-source model and tools.
 Special thanks to:

 - **YOLO** - Open-source object detection framework.
 - **Detectron2** - Facebook AI's object detection library.